U.S. allies and adversaries are holding off for now on recognizing, aiding the Taliban

 “We will not pay one cent to Afghanistan anymore when the Taliban take over the country, when they introduce sharia law and Afghanistan becomes a caliphate,” he told ZDF television.
 “The Taliban know that.”

-NATO Secretary General Jens Stoltenberg said Friday that the 30-state military alliance has suspended all financial support because “there’s no Afghan government for NATO to support.”
+NATO Secretary General Jens Stoltenberg explained that the 30-state military alliance has suspended all financial support because “there’s no Afghan government for NATO to support.”

 Future aid will be conditioned on the Taliban’s respect for its international commitments, including to the United States last year, and its safeguarding of human rights.
-Any new government that undermines these conditions “risks international isolation,” Stoltenberg said.
+Any new government that undermines these conditions, Stoltenberg said Friday, “risks international isolation."

 William Booth in London, Alicia Chen in Taipei, Taiwan, Robyn Dixon in Moscow, Eva Dou in Seoul, Loveday Morris and Frederik Seeler in Berlin, and Rick Noack in Paris contributed to this report.